-Teacher to contact for further information: Natasha Rea -Subject Coordinator of Drama
+Teacher to contact for further information: Natasha Rea - Curriculum Leader

 Email: n.rea@stowhigh.com

 Employability for Life

 The course comprises of 12 modules, each of which is divided into three sections.
 Each section should take 10 hours, which is worth one credit.
 Students will need 12 credits to gain the qualification.
 Challenges can come from Section A, B or C. The module include are: